pooyanjamshidi/pooyanjamshidi.github.io/index.md

     <tr>
         <td> <span class="label success">03/28/24</span></td>
-        <td> I am honored to receive the <strong>SEAMS's</strong> <a href="https://www.sc.edu/study/colleges_schools/engineering_and_computing/news_events/news/2024/jamshidi_most_influential_paper_award.php">Most Influential Award</a> for our paper entitiled "Pooyan Jamshidi, Aakash Ahmad, Claus Pahl: Autonomic Resource Provisioning for Cloud-based Software.
+        <td> I am honored to receive the <strong>SEAMS's</strong> <a href="https://www.sc.edu/study/colleges_schools/engineering_and_computing/news_events/news/2024/jamshidi_most_influential_paper_award.php">Most Influential Paper Award</a> for our paper entitiled "Pooyan Jamshidi, Aakash Ahmad, Claus Pahl: Autonomic Resource Provisioning for Cloud-based Software.
 SEAMS 2014" from my beloved community!
 This would have not been possible without having an amazing advisor such as Claus and an awesome collaborator such as Aakash!
         </td>
     </tr>